 It is crucially important to us that our holidays do as little damage to the environment as possible, while at the same time contribute towards the local community’s economy.
 Click here for more information.

-- The cost of a 4-day walking and wine tasting weekend, as described above, amounts to £395 per person.
+- The cost of a 4-day walking and wine tasting weekend, as described above, starts at £395 per person.

-- The cost for non-walking accompanying guests is £350 per person.
+- The cost for non-walking accompanying guests starts at £375 per person.

 - Guests can choose to prolong their visit with a day or two on a bed-and-breakfast basis at £55 per room per night.